nautsio/staging/posts/blogpost/_posts/2015-05-04-towards-docker-in-production-with-apache-mesos.md

 tags: docker mesos
 externalurl: http://www.ivoverberk.nl/towards-docker-in-production-with-apache-mesos/
 ---
-In this post I will describe a Docker infrastructure based on Apache Mesos.
-Mesos has been battle-tested and as such qualifies, in my opinion, as one of the more mature infrastructure platforms for running Docker containers across multiple hosts.
-The goal of this post is to quickly get started and experiment with a production grade Docker infrastructure.
+The battle-tested [Mesos](https://mesos.apache.org) is one of the more mature multi-host platforms for running Docker containers.
+In this post we'll get started with a production grade Docker infrastructure based on Mesos.